Preliminary Findings On Depression Among African American and Latino Parents of Children With T1D

 Coverage of the ADA Scientific Sessions is brought to you by the ADA x BT1 Collab.

-The TEAM study recruited African American and Latinx parents of children with Type 1 diabetes between the ages of five and ten.
+The TEAM study recruited African American and Latinx parents of children with type 1 diabetes between the ages of 5 and 10.
 60 parents were randomized to either the intervention or control group.
-“27 percent of African American parents reported moderately or severely elevated depressive symptoms, and 42% of Latino parents reported moderately or severely elevated depressive symptoms,” Carreon says at the ‘Challenges and Successes with Health Inequities and Health Disparities in Diabetes’ session.
+“27 percent of African American parents reported moderately or severely elevated depressive symptoms, and 42 percent of Latino parents reported moderately or severely elevated depressive symptoms,” Carreon says at the ‘Challenges and Successes with Health Inequities and Health Disparities in Diabetes’ session.

 Depressive symptoms were measured using the Center for Epidemiologic Studies depression scale, a 20-item survey in which parents indicate the frequency of their depressive symptoms over a week period.
 The scores range from zero to 60, with the higher number indicating greater depressive symptoms.
 A score over 16 indicates clinical significance.